 - Soak bread in milk in a medium bowl.

 - Clean the tenderloin removing the white membrane.
-Season.
+Season well.

-- In a large skillet over high heat, heat 1 tablespoon olive oil.
-Sear the loin on all 4 sides, 2 minutes per side.
+- In a large skillet over high-heat heat one tablespoon olive oil.
+Sear the loin on all four sides, 2 minutes per side.

 - Place the seared meat on a baking sheet covered with foil and bake for 12-15 minutes or until the pork reaches an internal temperature between 145-160F.
 Remove from the oven and let stand 10 minutes before cutting.